Tyrn/wei/the-insider-en.typ

 what's going on."

-     "Lands of the Empire that  are sold to foreign investors as  a  private property," Shavash patiently explained, "can be divided in four categories - agrarian, residential, industrial  and business lands.
+     "Lands of the Empire that  are sold to foreign investors as  a  private property," Shavash patiently explained, "can be divided in four categories---agrarian, residential, industrial  and business lands.
 Industrial zoned land costs twelve  times less than business zoned one.
 If Mr. Kaminsky had bought the land for a business center, it would have been too expensive for him."